peter-mouland/web-caddy/docs/BUILD.md

 This will create a compiled file for each `.scss` file (without an underscore `_` prefix) it finds in the `buildPaths source` root directories and save them into the corresponding `targets` directories.
 A `.min.css` will also be created for each compiled file.

-As with all build tasks, add an config object to customise the build with [Sass options](https://github.com/sass/node-sass#options)
+As with all build tasks, add a config object to customise the build with [Sass options](https://github.com/sass/node-sass#options)

 *caddy.config.js*
 ```javascript